 - In your home, you can save energy by turning off appliances, TVs and radios that are not being used, watched, or listened to. - You can turn off lights when no one is in the room.
 You can make "Turn It Off" signs for hanging above light switches to remind yourself.

-place to another.
+place to another. are loosely attached.
+When a current of electricity is created. than others.

-than others.
 Copper is a good conductor of